 As our approach matures and our understanding and capability grows, we have developed valuable partnerships with organisations that can provide us with the expertise and insight required for tackling our priority issues.
-Such partnerships include the Botswana Alcohol Industry Association (BAIA) and the Tripartite Alliance: KBL, Botswana Medical Aid (BOMAID) and the Motor Vehicle Accident Fund (MVA).
+Such partnerships include the Botswana Alcohol Industry Association (BAIA) and the Tripartite Alliance: KBL, Botswana Medical Aid (BOMaid) and the Motor Vehicle Accident Fund (MVA), Botswana Substance Abuse Support Network (BOSASNet) and Botswana Red Cross.
 This enables us to extend our reach into local communities in a way that makes the most difference to them and generates the greatest impact for our business.
-Partners include government, NGOs, academic institutions and suppliers.
+In total, our partners include government, NGOs, academic institutions and suppliers.

-The Sustainability Assessment Matrix (SAM): 2011 results
+The Sustainability Assessment Matrix (SAM): 2012 results